raahulsaxena/raahulsaxena.github.io/_posts/2025-03-14-binary-tree.md

 }
 ```

-### Explanation:
+### Explanation

-•	Recursive Helper Function: The helper function calculates the maximum gain from the left and right subtrees.
+•Recursive Helper Function: The helper function calculates the maximum gain from the left and right subtrees.
 It ensures that if a subtree’s gain is negative, it is discarded (i.e., treated as 0).
-•	Calculating the Path Sum: The path sum for the current node is calculated by adding the node’s value to the maximum gains from the left and right subtrees.
+•Calculating the Path Sum: The path sum for the current node is calculated by adding the node’s value to the maximum gains from the left and right subtrees.
-•	Updating the Maximum Sum: The global maximum path sum is updated if the current path sum is higher than the previously recorded maximum.
+•Updating the Maximum Sum: The global maximum path sum is updated if the current path sum is higher than the previously recorded maximum.
-•	Return Value: The function returns the maximum gain that can be obtained by continuing the path through either the left or right subtree.
+•Return Value: The function returns the maximum gain that can be obtained by continuing the path through either the left or right subtree.

-### Applications:
+### Applications

-•	Optimal Substructure Problems: Advanced binary tree problems often require finding optimal substructures, such as the maximum path sum that can be formed by combining multiple subtrees.
+•Optimal Substructure Problems: Advanced binary tree problems often require finding optimal substructures, such as the maximum path sum that can be formed by combining multiple subtrees.
-•	Data Compression and Transmission: Serialization and deserialization are key in transmitting tree data over networks or storing it in a compressed format.
+•Data Compression and Transmission: Serialization and deserialization are key in transmitting tree data over networks or storing it in a compressed format.
-•	Security and Monitoring: Placing cameras or other monitoring devices efficiently in hierarchical structures, ensuring minimal coverage overlaps.
+•Security and Monitoring: Placing cameras or other monitoring devices efficiently in hierarchical structures, ensuring minimal coverage overlaps.